kbase/kb_sdk/doc/kb_sdk_local_test_module.md

     cd test_local
     kb-sdk test

 This will build your Docker container, run the method implementation running in the Docker container that fetches example ContigSet data from the KBase CI database and generates output.
+After tests are run for the first time, a new `workdir` directory will appear in `test_local` that contains the scratch directory which is helpful for inspecting intermediate files,

-Inspect the Docker container, such as seeing whether your wrapped tool was installed properly, by dropping into a bash console and poke around.
+Additionally you can inspect the Docker container to see whether your wrapped tool was installed properly, by opening a bash console.
 From the `test_local` directory:

     ./run_bash.sh

 Unfortunately, you will have to rebuild the Docker image each time you change your module code (e.g. KIDL \<MyModule\>.spec, \<MyModule\>Impl.py, and your testing code) but this happens automatically for you when you run *kb-sdk test*, so it just slows you down rather than add any extra effort.
 However, if you change the KIDL \<MyModule\>.spec file, you will have to rerun *make* to propagate those changes to the \<MyModule\>Client and \<MyModule\>Impl code (and likely will have some tweaks to apply to the Impl code to match the spec changes).
 Happy debugging!

 **(don't forget to *git commit* and *git push* your edits to your github repo)**

 [\[Back to top\]](#top)<br>
 [\[Back to steps\]](../README.md#steps)